RamboRogers/runparakeet/README.md

 ## Docker / NVIDIA runtime

 You can containerize the service with the included `Dockerfile`.
-It defaults to the x86 `nvcr.io/nvidia/pytorch:24.03-py3` base image but can be overridden for Jetson Thor (L4T) builds.
-Make sure the
-[NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)
-is installed on the host.
+It defaults to the x86 `nvcr.io/nvidia/cuda:13.0.0-devel-ubuntu24.04` base image (the same image NVIDIA recommends via `docker run -it --rm nvcr.io/nvidia/cuda:13.0.0-devel-ubuntu24.04`), but can be overridden for Jetson Thor (L4T) builds.
+Make sure the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) is installed on the host.